lord-re/lord.re/content/apropos.en.md

 You may sometime encounter texte with small <abbr title="exactly this">thingies</abbr>, you just need to hover it with your mouse to have some infos (not always interesting).

-If I put some <samp>commands to copy</samp> (like here), the font is a bit different and the background change to easily distinguish where to select text.
+If I put some <kbd>commands to copy</kbd> (like here), the font is a bit different and the background change to easily distinguish where to select text.

 On the left (or on the top on mobile), you'll find icons to mail/irc chat/RSS/toots/ or to see the website on a <abbr title="One page with all the content">monopage</abbr>.